The neoschool Class

 Content Layout

-Absolute Object Positioning
+Absolute Positioning of Objects

 \begin{itemize}